 AI has the ability to improve physician performance synergistically, helping remote practitioners achieve a high-efficiency workflow while smoothing out some of the bumps in the road.
 Just as telemedicine is becoming an essential aspect of modern medicine, particularly in the COVID-19 era, so is AI becoming an essential technology to optimize physician performance and patient safety.

-“AI reduces misses and increases our confidence as we move through high volumes of work,” concludes Aschkenasi.
+“AI increases our confidence as we move through high volumes of work,” concludes Aschkenasi.
 “It helps me to triage my own list and treat positive cases first, giving patients the urgent care they need.
 It also helps to smooth out our workflows – in my group it has made our workflow far more streamlined and this is of immense value in teleradiology.”

 While teleradiology practices have seen decreased volumes due to the onset of the COVID-19 pandemic, some are predicting that once restrictions are lifted, outpatient imaging centers and hospitals will increase their operating capacity.
 Some are even saying that as a result, a surge in medical imaging may arise as early as mid-May.
 With this in mind, radiology departments and teleradiology practices will have to properly strategize for these increased workloads.
 AI solutions that aid radiologists with workflow efficiency are ripe for adoption as providers will encounter unprecedented demand on their services for rescheduled outpatients and patients with worsened clinical conditions.